 15g Fuggles Hops @ 0 mins

 1. A day before preparing recipe place 5 – 10 litres of water in closed containers in a fridge and chill.

-2. Steep the Pale Ale/Bitter for 30min in 1 litre of hot tap water (not boiling).
+2. Steep the grains for 30min in 1 litre of hot tap water (not boiling).

 3. Strain the grain through a sieve into to a large saucepan.
 Rinse grains with a further 500ml of hot water and collect in saucepan as well.
 Discard the grains.

 4. Bring the saucepan to the boil, add the Goldings Hop Bag and simmer for 10 mins.

 5. Turn off the heat and add the Fuggles Hop Bag and steep for 10 mins.